-For those students who graduate from SUN, all you need to provide the ICF to comply with the training and mentoring requirement is our certificate of completion.
+To comply with the education and mentoring requirement, SUN graduates need to provide ICF with your SUN certificate of completion.
 As part of our curriculum we require that you work with at least 3 clients, so you will have accrued some coaching experience.
 How much more is up to you.

-There is another form of ICF approval for training.
+There is another form of ICF approval for education.

-CCE (Continuing Coach Education) credits are awarded to ICF-approved programs of 1-29 hours.
+CCEU (Continuing Coach Education Unit) credits are awarded to ICF-approved programs with 1-30 hours.

-40 hours of CCEs are required every 3 years to maintain your credential – 3 of which must be in Ethics.
+40 hours of CCEUs are required every 3 years to maintain your credential – 3 of which must be in Ethics.